tkonuklarfinleap/digibank-bfm-graphql-sample/README.md

-# Nova os-manager
+# Nova project template

-This project routes requests to appropriate components and microproducts
+This project is a template which should be used as a core to create a new project within Nova platform.

 ## Libraries&Tools
 * Java 10